LeviBorodenko/primify/README.md

 # Primify
-_Embed any image into a prime number._
+_Transform any image into a prime number that looks like the image if glaced upon from far away._

 ![result](https://i.imgur.com/UoMYkVS.png)
 ____